Cray-1: Description

 The high-performance ECL circuitry generated considerable heat, and Cray's designers spent as much effort on the design of the refrigeration system as they did on the rest of the mechanical design.
 In this case, each circuit board was paired with a second, placed back to back with a sheet of copper between them.
 The copper sheet conducted heat to the edges of the cage, where liquid Freon running in stainless steel pipes drew it away to the cooling unit below the machine.
 The first Cray-1 was delayed six months due to problems in the cooling system; lubricant that is normally mixed with the Freon to keep the compressor running would leak through the seals and eventually coat the boards with oil until they shorted out.
 New welding techniques had to be used to properly seal the tubing.

 In order to bring maximum speed out of the machine, the entire chassis was bent into a large C-shape.
 Speed-dependent portions of the system were placed on the "inside edge" of the chassis, where the wire-lengths were shorter.
 This allowed the cycle time to be decreased to 12.5 ns (80 MHz), not as fast as the 8 ns 8600 he had given up on, but fast enough to beat CDC 7600 and the STAR.
 NCAR estimated that the overall throughput on the system was 4.5 times that of the CDC 7600.

 The Cray-1 was built as a 64-bit system, a departure from the 7600/6600, which were 60-bit machines (a change was also planned for the 8600).
 Addressing was 24-bit, with a maximum of 1,048,576 64-bit words (1 megaword) of main memory, where each word also had eight parity bits for a total of 72 bits per word.
-There were 64 data bits and eight check bits.
 Memory was spread across 16 interleaved memory banks, each with a 50 ns cycle time, allowing up to four words to be read per cycle.
 Smaller configurations could have 0.25 or 0.5 megawords of main memory.
 Maximum aggregate memory bandwidth was 638 Mbit/s.